 Get exclusive member benefits & effect social change.
 Join Today

-Pustules are easily identifiable.
+Pustules are easy to identify.
 They appear as small bumps on the surface of your skin.
-The bumps are usually white, or red with white in the center.
-The bump may be painful to the touch and the skin around the bump may be red and inflamed.
+The bumps are usually white or red with white in the center.
+They may be painful to the touch and the skin around the bump may be red and inflamed.

-If you experience any of the following symptoms along with the pustules, you should seek medical attention immediately:
+If you experience any of the following symptoms along with pustules, you should go to the nearest emergency room immediately:

-Prescription medications may be useful in treating acne pustules, especially those caused by bacterial infections.
-Medications that are often prescribed to help treat acne pustules are:
+Prescription medications can be very useful in eliminating acne pustules, especially those caused by bacterial infections.
+Some medications your doctor may prescribe include:

 Enter your symptoms in our Symptom Checker to find out possible causes of your symptoms.
 Go.